zhopto3/msap-docs/docs.md

 concatenate all modalities

 ##### Get Features from Relations
-relevant are all children with case, mark, or cc, or where the lemma is in marker_feat_map, or in case_feat_map.
+relevant are all children with case, mark, or cc, or where the lemma is in case_feat_map.
 Remove all children that are PART, unless they're "'s"

-for nominals,
-* RelType are looked up in the feature map, for any child nodes with a mark relation, or that appear in the feature map
-* Case are looked up in the feature map, for any child nodes with a case relation, or that appear in the feature map for verbs,
-* all child nodes are looked up in the marker feature map, and as a backup in the case feature map
+Then case features are looked up in the feature map.

 for verbs,
 * copy existing features if they have not been set